 💡 Top tips

 This salad with olives and feta cheese relies heavily on the following:

-- Good quality, a big chunk of Feta Cheese, un-crumbled!
+- A big chunk of good quality Vegan Feta Cheese block, un-crumbled!

 - Black olives, preferably Kalamata Olives.